JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 Once the the WiFi settings completes it will exit the loader and start the monitor as shown in Figure 10.

 ### Validation
-To validate the update and it is working, if needed follow the [Startup process](wifi32s-setup.html) to get connected to the WiFi 32s Sensor local WiFi.
+To validate the update and it is working, if needed follow the [Startup process](wifi32s-setup.html) to get connected to the WiFi Pro Device local WiFi.
+Default is to transfer the **Seltron Network** credentials and automatically connect.
 When connected, you should see Figure 12\.
 Look at the bottom banner to see Version 1.1.1.
 Now you can update over the air using the “**Update Available, Install?**” option to get the latest version.
 <center>{% include image.html file="jemrfesp32ssetupupdate.jpg" alt="WiFi Sensor Update Available "%}
 Figure 12.</center>